zheland/rust-issue-doc-indentaion/README.md

 For example [syn crate](https://crates.io/crates/syn) produce exactly the same output when parsing docs both functions with `syn::parse_file` and preserves all the spaces.

-If this behavior is intentional it should be docummented.
+If this behavior is intentional it should be documented.

 More examples:
 * [File with doc-comments only](https://github.com/zheland/rust-issue-doc-indentaion/blob/master/src/mod1.rs) that [generates docs with CodeBlock](https://htmlpreview.github.io/?https://github.com/zheland/rust-issue-doc-indentaion/blob/master/doc/rust_issue_doc_indentaion/mod1/fn.func.html),